United States Cavalry: World War II

-Horse cavalry

-A horse cavalry rifle squad consisted of a corporal and seven privates in two sets of four.
-One of the privates acted as the squad's second-in-command (2IC).
-Each set of four consisted of a squad leader or 2IC, a scout, a horseholder and a rifleman.
-Mounted troopers would attack with their pistols; at the command 'charge', troopers would shorten their reins, lean well forward and ride at full speed toward the enemy.
-Each trooper would select a victim to his immediate front and bear down on him with his pistol extended at arm's length, withholding fire until within 25 yards.
-When fighting on foot, troopers would dismount taking their rifles from the scabbards mounted on their horses.
-The horseholder would then take control of the other troopers horses in the set of four while the three dismounted troopers operated on foot.

-The Horse Cavalry rifle platoon consisted of three rifle squads and a platoon headquarters.
-The platoon headquarters consisted of a lieutenant as platoon leader, a platoon sergeant, a file closer sergeant, two intelligence scouts, who also acted as messengers, and three basic privates, who replaced squad casualties.

 The last horse cavalry charge by a U.S. Army cavalry unit took place against Japanese forces during the fighting in the Bataan Peninsula, Philippines, in the village of Morong on 16 January 1942, by the 26th Cavalry Regiment of the Philippine Scouts.
 Shortly thereafter, the besieged combined United States-Philippine forces were forced to slaughter their horses for food and the 26th Regiment fought on foot or in whatever scarce vehicles were available until their surrender.

 The 10th Mountain Cavalry Reconnaissance Troop of the 10th Mountain Division, while not designated as U.S. Cavalry, conducted the last horse-mounted charge of any Army organization while engaged in Austria in 1945.
-An impromptu pistol charge by the Third Platoon was carried out when the Troop encountered a machine gun nest in an Italian village/town sometime between 14–23 April 1945.
+An impromptu pistol charge by the Third Platoon was carried out when the Troop encountered a machine gun nest in an Italian village/town sometime between 14 and 23 April 1945.